First Chicago method

 The First Chicago method or venture capital method is a business valuation approach used by venture capital and private equity investors that combines elements of both a multiples-based valuation and a discounted cash flow (DCF) valuation approach.

-The First Chicago method was first developed by, and consequently named for, the venture capital arm of the First Chicago bank, the predecessor of private equity firms Madison Dearborn Partners and GTCR.

-It was first discussed academically in 1987.
+The First Chicago method originated within First Chicago Bank's venture capital division, predecessor to Madison Dearborn Partners and GTCR, and was documented academically in 1987.

 Method

-The First Chicago method takes account of payouts to the holder of specific investments in a company through the holding period under various scenarios; see Corporate finance § Quantifying uncertainty.
+The First Chicago method values an investment by considering its possible outcomes over the holding period under several scenarios; see Corporate finance § Quantifying uncertainty.
+The method typically uses three scenarios:

-Most often this methodology will involve the construction of: